mfknie/DGQT/README.md

 # Derivatives Group Quant Trading Website
 I have created a basic html document with the basic framework for the website.
 Everything is local right now.
-The php that is supposed to run the contacts section requires installation of Apache or some shit idk.
+The php that is supposed to run the contacts section requires installation of actual web server.

 TODO list:
 * Fix mobile version of site (Need to double check that everything), replace navigation bar with dropdown menu